 Roommates are only allowed in Tanglewood Village.
 There are requirements of students wishing to live together as roommates.
 Please read carefully, as there are many things to consider.

-In order to have a roommate, the Primary Resident must meet the following conditions:
+In order to request roommate, you must meet the following conditions:

 - Currently live in or have accepted an offer to live in a Tanglewood Village non-efficiency apartment.

-In order to be a roommate, the Secondary Resident must meet all the following conditions:
+In order to become a roommate, you must meet all the following conditions:

 - Apply to live in Graduate and Family Housing